spencer-brooks/spencer-brooks.github.io/index.md

 - B.A. in Mathematics from Williams College
 - TA for two math courses at Williams College
 - Wyskiel Mathematics Teaching Award (given to one graduating senior)
-- Graduate of the selective Williams-Exeter Programme at Oxford, with specialization in history and mathematics
+- Selected for year-long Williams-Exeter Programme at Oxford University, focusing on history and mathematics
 - Hundreds of hours of experience as a high school classroom teacher
 - Over four years of remote teaching and tutoring
 - 1,500 hours of face-to-face work with students in grades 6-12 and college